seinecle/blog/_posts/2025-09-04-ai-robotics-china.md

   </a>
 </div>

-A couple of readings in the past weeks have finished putting the issue in front:
+A couple of readings in the past weeks have brought the issue to the forefront:

 ### August 16, robotics olympiads in China